 Bentley University Students Offer Free Income Tax Help

-Both Bentley undergraduate and graduate accounting students offer their expertise to those in need, particularly the elderly, low and limited income taxpayers, and individuals with disabilities.
+Both Bentley undergraduate accounting degree and masters in accounting degree students offer their expertise to those in need, particularly the elderly, low and limited income taxpayers, and individuals with disabilities.
 Tax returns are done on a first come, first served basis.
 Please note services do not include preparing tax returns with rental income/expenses; Schedule C - income from a sole proprietorship; or a return with more than five security transactions.
 During the 2012 tax season, over 60 student volunteers were on hand to prepare in excess of 1000 (federal and state) income tax returns.

 The VITA program is held in Morison Hall, Room 101 on the Bentley campus at 175 Forest Street.
 It is open Tuesdays and Thursdays from 5:00 to 8:00 p.m. and Saturdays from 11:00 a.m. to 4:00 p.m.
 Please note that sessions will not be held during Spring Break, March 9 - 17.